What's the best tablet for 2014? Today's latest tablets compared and rated - constantly updated

 Tablets are taking the world by storm.
 Just a few years ago they were an unknown for many people, but nowadays you've got more choice than you can shake a mildly agitated badger at.

 And with choice comes decisions - difficult decisions.
 Do you eschew Apple's high prices, join the Android brigade and find the best iPad alternative?
-Or jump on board Apple's lovetrain, and use one of the most popular tablets on the planet?
+Or jump on board Cupertino's lovetrain, and use one of the most popular tablets on the planet?

 We've made it easy for you and pulled together the top 10 tablets of the moment available in the UK.